Project Timeline: Completed

 The three year project was funded by the Social Sciences and Humanities Research Council of Canada.

-The Centre for Elder Research worked with Sheridan faculty member Dr. Kirsten Madsen and Elder Abuse Prevention Ontario to better understand bullying between older adults age 55+ in Ontario.
+The Centre for Elder Research, Sheridan faculty member Dr. Kirsten Madsen and Elder Abuse Prevention Ontario.

 Results from the Seniors Bullying in Ontario Survey show that bullying between older adults is a serious issue: